andrewhowdencom/docs.littleman.co/site/content/Proposals/Kubernetes.rst

 - Monitoring, more generally
 - Automated, end to end deployments with smoke-screen testing.
 - Canary deployments through multiple release tracks (multiple deployments)
+- How do we know what's running in production? (if everything runs on Kubernetes, we can just ask it)